DevMountain/alexa-instructions/README.md

       alexa.execute();
   }
   ```

-  This code is tells the application what handlers have been defined and allows requests our app receives to be routed to the correct handler.
-In the last line, we tell the app to actually run with `alexa.execute()`.

 1. Now the app is ready to be uploaded to AWS.
 In the next step, we'll go over creating a function in AWS Lambda.
 But first, find your project folder on your computer and open it.
 Then compress everything inside the folder to a .zip file.
 It's extremely important that you open the file and the compress the contents, rather than just compressing the HelloAlexa folder, as that is the only way your function will work.
 <p align="center">
     <img src="http://imgur.com/rCikqF2.png" width="450"/>